Gemmologist

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

-Duties vary from one position to another in this occupation but, in general, gemmologists:
+Duties vary from one position to another but, in general, gemmologists:

 To identify gems, gemmologists may: